ericmedvet/slides/2024-teml-workshop/main.md

 ---

-## Pre-investigation¹ 1: changes to the body shape
+## Pre-investigation<sup>1</sup> 1: changes to the body shape

-**Research question**²: can a brain control control a slightly different body (wrt the one it has been evolved for)?
+**Research question**<sup>2</sup>: can a brain control control a slightly different body (wrt the one it has been evolved for)?
 - why relevant?
 If "no", then the body likely matters a lot!

+.footnote[
+1. .ref[Medvet, Rusin; Impact of Morphology Variations on Evolved Neural Controllers for Modular Robots; XVI International Workshop on Artificial Life and Evolutionary Computation (WIVACE); 2022]
+2. Cheney et al. are working on this!
+]

+--

 .cols[
 .c50[